Spaghetti Warehouse: Little Rock, Arkansas (closed)

 The Little Rock location opened on October 14, 1990, housed in the former Chicago, Rock Island and Pacific Railway passenger station.
 This historic building had opened in 1901 as the Choctaw Route station, but had been vacant since 1968, after being purchased by the preservation minded owners of the Arkansas Gazette.
 At the time this Spaghetti Warehouse location opened, it was reported to be the company's most expensive renovation to date, and part of the dining area also include a 1924 Pullman car, originally named Mt.
 Sheridan, which had been used by the Cotton Belt Railroad.
 Spaghetti Warehouse also acquired a neighboring antebellum mansion, the Alexander George house, which had previously served as a division headquarters for Rock Island.
 For four years, Spaghetti Warehouse worked with local preservationists in an effort to save this structure, which was finally razed in 1994, having been deemed by engineers to be too dangerous.
 The slow pace of downtown Little Rock redevelopment doomed the restaurant, and this location was closed on February 4, 1996.
 The former passenger station building is today part of the Clinton Presidential Center.

 Norfolk, Virginia (closed)

 The Norfolk location opened in 1991 and closed in 2001.
 It was housed in the Southern Bagging Company building, listed on the National Register of Historic Places in 2007.

 Tulsa, Oklahoma (closed)

 The Tulsa location opened in the historic Brady Arts District in 1992 and closed in late March 2017.

-Syracuse, New York
+Syracuse, New York (closed)

 The Syracuse location opened in 1989 in a factory building that was originally built by L.B.
 Doman in 1909 for his Amphion Piano Player Company (moving it from Elbridge, New York).
 The building was later used as a pocketbook factory (Julius Resnick, Inc.) and then as a bakery warehouse before being acquired by the restaurant chain.
+The facility permanently shut down on New Year's Eve 2025 after 36 years of service.